A project proposal is a core document that helps you sell a potential project to sponsors and stakeholders.

 Historical data is simply data collected about past events, in this case, prior projects or teams.
 By connecting your proposal to successful projects of the past that shared similar goals or constraints, you’re able to explain to sponsors that this proposal is viable.
 Find data to support both why this project is a winner because you’ve analyzed past failure rates or because you’ve analyzed the successes of projects past.

 Once your proposal is approved, the real work begins.
 You’ll have to plan, schedule, manage resources, monitor progress and report back to your sponsors.
 To do this efficiently and productively demands a robust and dynamic project management tool.
 ProjectManager.com is online PM software that gives you real-time data to take that proposal and guide it to a successful conclusion.
-Try it for yourself and see, with this free 30-day trial.
+Try our award-winning software and see for yourself with this free 30-day trial.